dustywusty/cocoapods-repo-svn/README.md

 ## Brief

 Our team had been using a in house fork of Cocoapods with svn, bzr, and hg spec-repo support.
-Since #1747 has been closed, I'm moving that code into plugins.
+Since #1747 has been closed, I'm porting that code to plugins

 ## Installation